 Some great psychological wisdom

 There’s some great psychological wisdom.
-Like for example on why people growing up with difficult families can become oversensitive to criticism (because children believe everything’s their fault and take responsibility of the family’s issues)
+Like for example why people growing up with difficult families can become oversensitive to criticism (because children believe everything’s their fault and take responsibility for the family’s issues)

 10 Lessons to Transform Your Marriage is yet another great book by John Gottman.

 It’s hard to overestimate how much the wisdom of his work can help couples build better relationships.

 I especially loved the dialogue examples with a sentence-by-sentence analysis.